TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 8/Acts 8.6.md

 ---

-And the multitudes gave heed with one accord unto the things that were spoken by Philip, when they heard, and saw the signs which he did.
+The multitudes listened with one accord to the things that were spoken by Philip, when they heard and saw the signs which he did.